 ALAS SMITH AND JONES

-The number of comedy duos created in the 20th century was pretty numerous, but there were few that a miserable git like myself actually found amusing.
+The number of comedy duos around in the 20th century was pretty numerous, but there were very few that a miserable git like myself actually found amusing.
 While Laurel and Hardy remain my all-time favourite duo, Mel Smith and Griff Rhys Jones are certainly up there in my personal top five.

 Some of the most memorable sketches featured the head-to-head segments in which Griff played a rather dim-witted character, which was guaranteed to get many laughs.
 The comedy sketches were imaginative, typically british and often tasteless (sometimes pushing the boundaries of decency!) with the material being written by Smith and Jones, as well as a whole host of other writers which included Clive Anderson.